ozaairrr/sql-datawarehouse-project/README.md

 This project demonstrates a production-appropriate architecture and practical SQL skills suitable for real-world data engineering and analytics tasks.

 ## ⭐ About Me
-I am Ozair, a BCA graduate passionate about data engineering and data analytics.
+I am Ozair, a BCA graduate passionate about data analytics and engineering.
 I enjoy building practical projects to sharpen my skills and solve real-world data problems.